 Professional Certificate in Couples Counselling (Advanced Professional Training) at Strathclyde University

-I am a fully qualified counsellor/psychotherapist and have many years' experience, working in the private and voluntary sectors with a countless number of clients during this time.
+I am a fully qualified counsellor/psychotherapist, working in the private and voluntary sectors with a countless number of clients during this time.

 I am a Registered Member of BACP (British Association for Counselling and Psychotherapy) and abide by its Code of Ethics.

-The most important part of my 'training' is in my own life's experiences, which help me to understand what it means to be a human being in a challenging world.
+The most important part of my frequent and ongoing 'training' is in my own life's experiences, which help me to understand what it means to be a human being.

 Areas of counselling I deal with